aquabluedev/Heart_Failure_Mortality/README.md

 # Heart Failure Mortality Prediction

-This project uses Machine Learning to predict the mortality risk of patients with heart failure based on 12 clinical features.
+This project uses machine learning to predict the mortality risk of patients with heart failure based on 12 clinical features.

 ## Research & Model Selection
 In this study, I compared three distinct approaches to identify the most robust predictor for clinical heart failure mortality data: